chandler14362/Krypton.Buffers/README.md

     }
 }

-using var bufferWriter = new SpanBufferWriter(stackalloc byte[4], poolingStrategy: ExamplePoolingStrategy.Instance);
+// Notice we use `using` here.
+This is so we can dispose of the buffer writer and free the potentially rented array using var bufferWriter = new SpanBufferWriter(stackalloc byte[4], poolingStrategy: ExamplePoolingStrategy.Instance);
 bufferWriter.WriteUInt32(4); // this gets written to the initial buffer that exists on the stack bufferWriter.WriteUTF16String("hello heap!"); // the buffer resizes using ArrayPool and the data gets relocated on to the heap